akuity/kargo-simple/README.md

    As part of the promotion process, Kargo requires privileges to commit changes to your Git repository, as well as the ability to create pull requests.
 Ensure that the given token has these privileges.
+See [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for further instructions on managing GitHub tokens.

 10. Promote the image!